zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 You can checking your local model's new version from civitai by model types.
 You can select multiple model types.
 ![](img/check_model_new_version.jpg)

-The checking process has a "1 second delay" after each model's new version checking request.
+The checking process has a small delay after each model's new version checking request.
 So it is a little slow.

 This is to protect Civitai from issue like DDos from this extension.
-Some cloud service provider has a rule as "no more than 1 API request in a second for free user".
-Civitai doesn't have this rule yet, but we still need to protect it.
 There is no good for us if it is down.

 **After checking process done**, it will display all new version's information on UI.